-Interim progress reports are issued at the end of the sixth week of each grading period for all elementary students and after the third week of each grading period for all secondary students; however, an elementary progress report is issued after the third week of each grading period for students with unsatisfactory or borderline performance.
+Interim progress reports are issued at the end of the sixth week of each grading period for all elementary students and after the third week of each grading period for all secondary students.
 Parents are encouraged to schedule a conference with the teacher if a notice is received.
 Conferences may be scheduled through the office.

-Teachers follow the District Administrative Regulations for grading which are designed to reflect each student's academic achievement for the grading period, semester, or course.
+Teachers follow grading guidelines that have been approved by the superintendent pursuant to the board-adopted policy and are designed to reflect each student's academic achievement for the grading period, semester, or course.
 State law provides that a test or course grade issued by a teacher cannot be changed unless the board determines that the grade was arbitrary or contains an error, or that the teacher did not follow the district's grading policy.
+[See policy EIA(LOCAL) and Grading Guidelines on page 57.]